mturro/mturro.github.io/_drafts/platformspixelsprint.md

 ---
 layout: post
-title: Platoforms > Pixels + Print
+title: "Platoforms > Pixels + Print"
 categories: commentary
+published: true
 ---

-*This is going to sound strange.* And it is strange.
+**This is going to sound strange.** And it is strange.
 It’s a really strange, weird, out there, crazy theory.
 Still, as the sliding scale of influence slips slowly away from the fixity of print and toward the fluidity of networked information one thing is becoming clear to me: publishers need to stop thinking about the reader.

-OK, maybe not stop thinking about the reader, but rather start thinking about how the world the reader lives in continues to change.
+OK, maybe not stop thinking about the reader, but rather start thinking about how the world the reader lives in _**continues**_ to change.
 We need to come to terms with the fact that we all live in a state of constant churn where the possible touchpoints for our editorial multiply faster than we can effectively service them.
 We can’t simply take our current